lextm/jekyll-theme-chirpy/_posts/2017-7-8-the-success-of-running-monodevelop-7-on-linux.md

 # Fighting The First Issue

 You probably would like to run a hello world project to test it out like I did.
-Then you probably would hit this famous error (“Could not connect to the debugger”.
+Then you probably would hit this famous error ("Could not connect to the debugger".
 Well, guess what, it is quite simple to fix it.

 Open the project options (you should know how to do so).
-It is very likely that “Run on external console” is checked (as it is the default setting), under Run -> Configurations -> Default.
+It is very likely that "Run on external console" is checked (as it is the default setting), under Run -> Configurations -> Default.

 You have to uncheck this option.
 Then MonoDevelop would use its integrated terminal to run the console project.